 'Life On A Spectrum' - an interactive art exhibition about neurodiversity

-Inspired by my arts-led advocacy work on neurodiversity, ‘Life on a Spectrum’ is my latest exhibit, which will be touring three venues across the South-East of England.
-It is an interactive exhibit that uses visual art, writing, videography and performance art to involve viewers both onsite and online.
-The work builds on previous autism-related exhibitions ‘On a Spectrum – an exploration of Asperger’s syndrome’ and ‘Around the World in 80 Washing Lines’, as well as an arts-based project on ‘Women and Autism’ created in New York City.
+Inspired by my arts-led advocacy work on neurodiversity, ‘Life on a Spectrum’ is an interactive exhibit that uses visual art, writing, videography and performance art to involve viewers both onsite and online.
+The work builds on previous autism-related exhibitions ‘On a Spectrum – an exploration of Asperger’s syndrome’, ‘Around the World in 80 Washing Lines’, as well as an arts-based project on ‘Women and Autism’ created in New York City.

-Visitors can play an active role in the creative process at ‘Life on a Spectrum’.
+Visitors play an active role in the creative process at ‘Life on a Spectrum’.
 They are encouraged to interact with exhibit elements by generating their own art using pre-cut magnetic shapes and leaving responses to questions related to autism-specific traits.
-The exhibition will grow naturally over time, as more reactions are collated and the narrative on neurodiversity continues to grow within the space.
-Performance art recordings will also take place, where I'll be presented with a ‘trigger situation’, for instance: a ticking clock, flashing lights, overlapping sounds or being put in a multi-tasking situation (these will be added to this page as they are created).
+The exhibition grows organically over time, as more reactions are collated and the narrative on neurodiversity continues to grow within the space.

 The exhibition is funded by the Arts Council England and is open to the public for free.
 The aim is to capture the imagination of people from all backgrounds to learn about, and celebrate, neurodiversity.